lofijedi/wgu-advanced-sql-project/README.md

 # DVD Shop Project
-Project to showcase my understanding of Advanced SQL.
-I used mySQL for my database tool.
+Project to showcase my understanding of Advanced SQL, using PostgreSQL and PgAdmin4.

 # Competencies